 GHB/GBL is lethal if injected.

-High Risk when mixed with alcohol as the two drugs work in a similar way in the brain resulting in high level of intoxication, which can lead to delusions, seizures, unconsciousness and possibly coma.
-GHB is often termed the ‘date rape’ drug as it can leave the consumer blacked out or unconscious, vulnerable and unaware of their surrounding.
+High Risk when mixed with alcohol as the two drugs work in a similar way in the brain.
+This can result in high levels of intoxication -which can lead to delusions, seizures, unconsciousness and possibly coma.
+GHB is often termed the ‘date rape’ drug as it can leave the consumer blacked out or unconscious, vulnerable and unaware of their surroundings.

 Viagra (sildenafil, sildenafil citrate)

-Viagra is a tablet taken orally for erectile dysfunction, as common issue when using stimulants like the ones above.
+Viagra is a tablet taken orally for erectile dysfunction, as this can be a common issue when using stimulants like the ones above.

-Viagra can no be brought in the pharmacy without a prescription – Viagra brought online has the potential to be fake.
+Viagra can not be bought in the pharmacy without a prescription.
+Viagra bought online has the potential to be fake.

-Viagra is designed to moved the blood away from the heart to the penis.
-This can cause additional strain on the heart when taking stimulants, sudden changes in blood pressure can result in chest pains, heart attack or stroke.
+Viagra is designed to move the blood away from the heart to the penis.
+When taken with stimulants this can cause additional strain on the heart, sudden changes in blood pressure which can result in chest pains, heart attack or stroke.

-Whether your slamming, snorting or swollowing always Start Low and Go Slow.
+Whether you’re slamming, snorting or swallowing, always Start Low and Go Slow.

-Although MDMA & Methampethamine can be sorted it is very painful for the user as those substances are made from crystals shards which don’t absorb in the the mucus membranes as easy.
+Although MDMA & Methampethamine can be snorted it is very painful for the user as those substances are made from crystals shards which don’t absorb in to the mucus membranes as easily.

-Snorting delivers the drug through the mucus membranes in to the blood stream pretty quickly, effects from snorting are generally felt in about 10mins or less.
+Snorting delivers the drug through the mucus membranes into the blood stream pretty quickly so the effects from snorting are generally felt in about 10mins or less.